 6 Reasons You Must Absolutely Mobile Optimize Your Website – Shark Bite [Video]

 For a while now, establishing an online presence has been equally as important as establishing a budget.
-In 2016, this means making your website ready for
+In 2016, this means making your website ready for mobile-use, as well.

 The web is quickly becoming mobile.
 Studies reveal we feel more connected to our phones than our desktops or tablets.
 As something we carry with us, something we consider personal, the experience users receive should surpass mobile-friendly.
 It should be mobile-optimized.